0xProject/standard-relayer-api/README.md

 #### Parameters

-* tokenAscByPrice [string]: token by which to sort the orders in ascending order of the price of that token.
+* ascByBaseToken [string]: token designated as the baseToken in the [currency pair calculation](https://en.wikipedia.org/wiki/Currency_pair) of price by which the orders will be sorted in ascending order.
+Within the price sorted orders, the orders are further sorted first by fees, then by expiration in ascending order.
 By default the response returned by this endpoint is unsorted.
+Further explanation available [here](https://github.com/0xProject/standard-relayer-api/pull/3#issuecomment-327383439).
 * exchangeContractAddress [string]: returns orders created for this exchange address
 * isExpired [boolean]: returns expired orders (defaults to false)
 * isOpen [boolean]: returns open orders (defaults to true)